Susan Collins: Foreign policy and national security

-In March 2018, Collins was one of five Republican senators to vote against tabling a resolution that would cease the U.S. military's support for Saudi Arabia's bombing operations in Yemen.
+In March 2018, Collins was one of five Republican senators to vote against tabling a resolution that would cease the U.S. military's support for the Saudi Arabian-led intervention in Yemen.
 In December, she was one of seven Republican senators to vote for the resolution withdrawing American armed forces' support for the Saudi-led coalition in Yemen and an amendment by Todd Young ensuring midair refueling between American and Saudi Air Force did not resume.
 Collins was one of seven Republicans to vote to end U.S. support for the war in Yemen in February 2019, and, in May 2019, she was one of seven Republicans to vote to override Trump's veto of the resolution on Yemen.
 In June 2019, Collins was one of seven Republicans to vote to block Trump's Saudi arms deal providing weapons to Saudi Arabia, United Arab Emirates, and Jordan and one of five Republicans to vote against an additional 20 arms sales.

 In May 2020, Collins voted to confirm U.S. Representative John Ratcliffe as Director of National Intelligence.
 In 2019, there was bipartisan opposition to Ratcliffe's nomination.
 The Washington Post called Collins's support for Ratcliffe "key" to his 2020 confirmation.

 Collins said she was "saddened" by Trump's White House clash with Ukrainian President Volodymyr Zelenskyy on February 28, 2025.

+After the second Trump administration launched the 2026 Iran war, Collins initially voted against multiple Democratic-led resolutions to require congressional approval.
+She changed her position in late April 2026, citing the 60-day deadline under the War Powers Act of 1973, and voted with Democrats to end military hostilities unless Congress authorized their continuation.
+In May 2026 she voted to advance a war powers resolution requiring congressional approval for further operations.